dianavile/CV/README.md

 ### Sparetime: :point_down:
 - :clapper: I like to visit musea, cinema and anything cultural.
 - :bicyclist: You can find me biking on a foldable bike,  drinking a Chai Latte or Café con Leche and walking in nature.
-- :tulip: Enjoying familylife and constantly learning new things related to webdesign and webdevelopment is what keeps me alive and kicking.
+- :tulip: Enjoying familylife and learning new things related to webdesign and webdevelopment is what keeps me alive and kicking.

 <br />